 HOME KITTEN NURSERY

-Since the number of Jill’s successful fosters and adoptions continued to climb, Jill designed a home nursery strictly dedicated to foster kitties.
+Since the number of Jill’s fosters and adoptions continued to climb, Jill created a home nursery dedicated to foster kitties.
 The nursery includes: wall cat mazes, pack and plays, playpens, toys, in addition to supplies for bottle feeding babies (heat lamps, heating pads, medicine, weight scales, etc).
-Kittens are monitored 24/7 in home with a team of volunteers to assure they are getting the proper medications, vaccinations, and medical care when needed.

-FAP works very closely with our alliance Florida’s Forgotten Felines (FFF).
-FFF is an organization, dedicated to feeding and caring for over 850 cats in over 70 colonies in Palm Beach County.
-However, FFF was in desperate need of an updated website and business model to raise awareness and to increase donations.
-Jill also provided her professional services pro bono to build and design an engaging website found here: Florida's Forgotten Felines, and redesigned their logo.
-Jill took professional photos of FFF in action, including them on their website.
-Jill has updated their out-of-date business model, created and maintains FFF social media accounts and developed a hiring system listed on multiple platforms to find qualified cat feeders to keep FFF thriving.
+FAP partnered with Florida’s Forgotten Felines, an organization dedicated to feeding over 850 cats in over 70 colonies in Palm Beach County.
+FFF was in need of an updated website and business model to raise awareness and to increase donations.
+Jill built and designed an engaging website, redesigned their logo, and developed a hiring system to onboard qualified cat feeders, pro bono.

-Most recently, Jill and her team member Tony Sakal have founded a residential cat farm in Loxahatchee, FL.
-FAP raised over $2,000 to build a farm catio (cat patio) shelter for disabled, elderly, or unadoptable cats, found through FAP.
-The catio serves to protect these innocent souls from predators whilst providing standard cat and medical care.
-On May 11, 2020, Jill broke ground for the catio launch and designed a dedication plaque to honor our generous catio donors.
-Jill is also placing 3 of her current fosters on the farm as barn cats--as they are too feral for adoption.
+Jill and her team member Tony Sakal have founded a residential cat farm in Loxahatchee, FL.
+FAP raised over $2,500 to build a catio (cat patio) shelter for disabled, elderly, or unadoptable cats, found through FAP.
+The catio serves to protect these souls from predators while providing standard cat and medical care.
+This project gave a team of volunteers paid work during the pandemic lockdown.
+FAP houses a dedication plaque to honor our generous catio donors.